 Doctors and nurses are working on the front line, saving human lives.
 Similarly, accountants are assisting business owners to recover from the severe economic impact of the coronavirus pandemic.

-Here’s how accountants help in surviving an economic downturn.
+Here’s how accounting team help in surviving an economic downturn

 COVID-19 crisis has resulted in financial stress for many owners.
 Due to the rapid spread, thousands of companies had to keep their doors closed for some time, while their supply chain was dramatically disrupted.
 Adding to that were customers not being able to come out of their homes and make purchases.